technomancy/leiningen/doc/GPG.md

 Leiningen should pick it up automatically when the command above works correctly.

+#### gpg: decryption failed: secret key not available

+When you run

+    gpg --quiet --batch --decrypt ~/.lein/credentials.clj.gpg

+you get the error message

+    gpg: decryption failed: secret key not available

+try running it without `--quiet`

+    gpg  --use-agent --decrypt ~/.lein/credentials.clj.gpg

+If you get

+    gpg: encrypted with RSA key, ID DEAD8F70
+    gpg: decryption failed: secret key not available

+run `gpg -k` and check that `DEAD8F70` is in the known keys list.
+If it isn't, `~/.lein/credentials.clj.gpg` may have been encrypted with a different key.

 ### GPG prompts for passphrase but does not work with Leiningen

     gpg --quiet --batch --decrypt ~/.lein/credentials.clj.gpg